invisibleacropolis-ops/NagaKang/EngineerLog.md

 4. **Windows Installer Enablement (~40% ➜ 55%)**
    - Document PyInstaller/WiX prerequisites and rehearse the bundler on a Windows VM, capturing screenshots for the installer flow.
+# Session Summary (Step 6 Mixer Graph Kickoff – Effects & Routing)
+- Reviewed the Comprehensive Development Plan (README §6 and §9) to align mixer scaffolding with the stated routing, effects, and QA expectations before authoring code or docs.
+- Implemented `audio.mixer` with `MixerChannel`, `MixerSendConfig`,
+  `MixerReturnBus`, and `MixerGraph`, providing musician-facing pan, fader, mute, insert, and auxiliary send controls plus block-based summing that future DSP modules can reuse.
+(Step 6 mixer architecture
+  completion: ~0% ➜ ~18%)
+- Added regression coverage in `tests/test_audio_mixer.py` verifying pan
+  + fader interaction and pre-fader send routing into a return bus, proving the auxiliary mix flow works end to end.
+(Step 6 regression coverage completion: ~0% ➜ ~15%)
+- Authored `docs/step6_mixer_kickoff.md`, detailing the new routing primitives, auxiliary workflow, and the planned Kivy mixer layout so external collaborators can align UI prototypes with the backend graph.
+  Updated `docs/documentation_structure.md` to reference the Step 6 briefing.
+(Step 6 documentation completion: ~0% ➜ ~20%)
+- Ran `poetry run pytest` to confirm the expanded audio suite and existing regressions remain green.

+## Outstanding TODOs / Next Session Goals
+1. **Sampler Expressiveness & Velocity Mapping (~99% ➜ 100%)**
+   - Mirror the choir swell and gospel stab renders into the secure S3 bucket, attach LUFS metadata, and share the JSON export workflow with remote QA.
+2. **Beat Loudness Visualisation in Tracker UI (~89% ➜ 92%)**
+   - Update the Kivy mock with the new segment breakdown row, capture annotated screenshots pairing loudness grades with smoothing totals, and land them in the rehearsal doc set.
+3. **Windows Installer Enablement (~66% ➜ 70%)**
+   - Extend the dry-run workflow with optional WiX harvesting stubs, add checksum capture to the uploaded artifact, and rehearse artifact retention expectations with QA.
+4. **Step 6 Mixer Effects & Routing Expansion (~18% ➜ 30%)**
+   - Prototype EQ/compression inserts that satisfy the insert callable contract, introduce subgroup/solo scaffolding inside `audio.mixer.MixerGraph`, and begin wiring the Kivy mixer mock to the new channel/bus APIs.